Candy Corn Counting Activity

 If you think this activity is awesome, you must see this list of Fall Activities for Kindergarten.

 Start with some brightly colored plastic cups and a permanent marker.
 We used bright green mini cups.
 And don’t forget a big bag of candy corn!
-You’ll need at least eleven cups, and at least 50 pieces of candy for this activity.
+You’ll need at least eleven cups and at least 50 pieces of candy for this activity.
 You could have more cups for this, especially if you want to practice counting past 10.
 You may need bigger cups for the bigger numbers, however!

 Start by setting out the cups.
 Label each with a number from 0 to 10.
-You can even get your little one to help you label the cups, counting with them.
+You can even get your little one to help you label the cups, and count with them.
 Set them out so they are in order in your play area.
 Put the candy corn in a large bowl or container nearby.
 Don’t let your child eat them (yet).

 Introduce the activity by practicing counting with your child.